 Recording dates can be difficult to establish and some may be inaccurate.
 A number of dates from the LP era are taken from the IPQ discography but I have found other dates in the article to be incorrect, though usually only by a year or two.
 The BIRS discography only dates non-commercial recordings.
 Dates given as circa are usually estimated from the release date.
 For Melodiya LPs many releases can be dated from the catalogue number.
 For a few LPs neither the recording nor the release date could be established.

-nla means the recording is not listed in the issuing company's current catalogue, without regard for whether it has UK distribution.
-A deleted CD is not given as nla if it is still available as a download.
-This applies to deleted Chandos and CRD discs which can be purchased from the Chandos website, many of them in a lossless format.
+nla means the recording is not listed in the issuing company's current catalogue, without regard to distribution.
+A deleted CD is not given as nla if it is still available as a download on that label.
 I have not attempted to keep up with deletions, so the absence of nla does not necessarily mean a CD is still available.

 Deleted CDs can often be obtained secondhand, and sometimes new from suppliers who acquire stocks of deleted items or "dead" labels such as Russian Disc.
-Amazon (.com, .co.uk and .de), ebay, russiandvd.com and MusicStack are good places to start.
+Amazon (.com, .co.uk, .de and .jp), ebay, russiandvd.com and MusicStack are good places to start.

-For unfamiliar labels, a Google search will usually bring up a supplier.
-Presto Classical and CD Universe sell lesser-known labels and some deleted issues.
+For unfamiliar labels, a Google search will usually bring up a supplier. sells many lesser-known labels.

 Ruslania offers a good service and has some Vista Vera issues, but not all of them.
 You need to search on both Medtner and Metner.